Vicente Lim: Fighting racial prejudice

-Vicente Lim was known to his classmates as a person who was very proud of his country and his people.
+Vicente P. Lim was known to his classmates as a person who was very proud of his country and his people.
 He refused to tolerate any form of derogatory remarks against him and against Filipinos.
 As a prelude to his struggle for equal treatment of Filipinos in the Army later on in his career, Lim often responded to racial provocations in a personal, or even physical way.
 These incidents often got him into trouble at the academy.
 It was something that continued right up until the days leading up to Lim's graduation from West Point.
 Manuel L. Quezon, then the Philippines' Resident Commissioner to the United States (he would later on become the president of the Commonwealth of the Philippines), visited West Point to attend Lim's graduation ceremonies.
 Upon Quezon's arrival, he was met by the underclass Filipino cadets there, whom Quezon went on to ask where Lim was.
 One of the cadets said that Lim was "walking the area" (a traditional form of punishment at West Point) because, "a professor said a derogatory remark concerning Asians and Lim defended us."
 To this, Quezon replied, "Lim is impetuous, but he certainly did the right thing."

 The first Filipino graduate of West Point

-After four years and having survived all the rigors of West Point, Vicente Lim graduated from the United States Military Academy on June 12, 1914, ranking 77th in a class of 107.
+After four years and having survived all the rigors of West Point, Vicente P. Lim graduated from the United States Military Academy on June 12, 1914, ranking 77th in a class of 107.
 Graduating was in itself an achievement, as the class of 1914 originally started out with 133 cadets.
 Lim was the only foreign cadet to graduate that year, in a class that originally included one cadet from Cuba and another from Ecuador.